What's Shakin': Recording

 The only songs recorded specifically for the album were by a studio group dubbed Eric Clapton and the Powerhouse.
 Joe Boyd, who had been sent to London to open a field office for Elektra, was tasked with finding a suitable band for his first assignment.
 Boyd approached Manfred Mann singer Paul Jones and suggested that they put one together.
-Jones, who played harmonica and sang harmony, brought Manfred Mann bandmate Jack Bruce on bass, recruited the Spencer Davis Group's vocalist Steve Winwood and drummer Peter York, John Mayall & the Bluesbreakers's and former Yardbird's guitarist Eric Clapton, and Ben Palmer, a blues pianist friend of Jones and Clapton.
+Jones, who played harmonica and sang harmony, brought Manfred Mann bandmate Jack Bruce on bass, recruited the Spencer Davis Group's vocalist Steve Winwood and drummer Peter York, John Mayall & the Bluesbreakers's and former Yardbirds guitarist Eric Clapton, and Ben Palmer, a blues pianist friend of Jones and Clapton.
 Ginger Baker was suggested as the drummer, but either declined or was unavailable.
 The recording sessions took place in March 1966.
 Bruce later commented, "There were no thoughts of making a band at that time, but it probably helped to make the Cream thing happen."
 Within a month he, Baker, and Clapton began rehearsing and became Cream.

 Four songs were recorded by the Powerhouse.
 Jones chose "I Want to Know" (his own composition, although credited to his wife, Sheila MacLeod) and Winwood selected "Steppin' Out".
 According to Boyd, Clapton wanted to record Albert King's "Crosscut Saw", but Boyd suggested "Standing at the Crossroads" (a version of Robert Johnson's "Cross Road Blues" recorded by Elmore James); Clapton then suggested Johnson's "Traveling Riverside Blues".
 Finally, a new arrangement of "Crossroads" was recorded using lyrics from both of the Johnson songs.
 A fourth song, described as a slow blues, was also recorded, but remains unreleased.